-Using these services is a bit like playing with fire, so keep the following tips in mind:
+Using these design services can be tricky, so keep the following tips in mind:

 - Be careful about contracts.
 The design service offered by any retailer or kitchen remodeling firm is free unless you sign some form of contract or agreement.
 Be very careful about signing any contract.